idelgado/simplelauncher/README.md

 ## FAQ

-*Why did you decide to use a Launcher app?*
+*Why is this a Launcher app?*

 Prior to Lollipop, it was possible to determine the last active application by querying getRunningTasks.
 Unfortunately, this mechanism is now deprecated and there are no reliable api mechanisms to determine which package was last launched.
-Alternatively, by writing the Launcher app it is possible to track which app was last launched and use that information later to destroy the process and re-launch the application.
+By using a launcher app it is possible to track which app was last launched and use this information later to destroy the application process and re-launch the application.

 *Are there other ways to test for transient state bugs?*

 Yes, if your device is rooted you can put the application in the background, manually kill the process via adb ``` adb shell pkill your.package.name ```, and then re-launch the application.
-This should produce the same behavior as described above.
+This results in the same behavior.

 ## Credits